Public Computers and WIFI

 To Send Faxes:

-$2 for the first page and $1 per page for each additional page for all local numbers, long distance and 800 numbers within the continental U.S.
+$1 per page for all local numbers, long distance and 800 numbers within the continental U.S.

 $5 for the first page and $2 for each additional page for all International numbers outside the continental US.